The Best Boat Insurance

 How much does boat insurance cost?

 Everything about your boat and how you drive it has bearing on the amount you’ll shell out.
-Some of these are facts you can’t change, even if it does drive up costs:
+Some of these facts driving up costs you can’t change:

 - Your cruising area (Ocean, bays, rivers?
 A mild lake or the Gulf Coast?)